 Database backup is one of the key features of your application setup.
 A lost application/web server can be configured again from scratch, but lost data can’t be recovered unless you have already performed a backup.
 There are several methods to back up data, but relying on automated backups is the best way to minimize the risk of human error.

-N2WS’ tool, Cloud Protection Manager, is an ideal solution for automated, flexible backup as well as for recovering EC2 instances, Amazon Redshift clusters, RDS, Aurora and DynamoDB databases.
+N2WS Backup & Recovery (CPM) is an ideal solution for automated, flexible backup as well as for recovering EC2 instances, Amazon Redshift clusters, RDS, Aurora and DynamoDB databases.
 With data storage expanding exponentially, CPM ensures that application owners sleep soundly without worrying about data loss.
-Try it free today.